rpardela/TestScriptGenerator/README.md

 # Description

+Performing unit tests of your code is very important.
+At the same time, creating unit test scripts is quite tedious and there is usually not enough time for it.

-Test script generator allows you to generate files containing unit test scripts.
+This test script generator allows you to automatically generate files containing unit test scripts using minimal effort.

+You can insert the generator configuration at the place of the actual function calls you want to test.
+The generator will use the real values as test parameters and match the unit tests to their type.

+You can also use this generator to mock unit tests.

-Currently, only the "jest" and "mocha" (with "chai") frameworks are supported.
+Currently, only the "is" and "mocha" (with "chai") frameworks are supported.

+# <br> Prerequisites

+This library generates unit test scripts.
+These scripts will be used when running unit tests in your project.
+Remember to install and configure your favorite testing framework ("jest" or "mocha & chai") in your enviroment.

 # <br>Installation

 `npm -i "unit-test-script-generator"`

 # <br>Usage

+Create a new generator file (similar to the demo.js file presented in the following section), and then edit this file according to the list below.<br>

 1. Import the library:<br>
    `const testGenerator = require('unit-test-script-generator')`